Nonprofit Help Desk FAQ: The 411 on Form 990

 A “rebuttable presumption of reasonableness” is a phrase used by the IRS to describe the situation where an organization has used an appropriate process and therefore the compensation is presumed to be reasonable.
 The above conditions meet the standard outlined by the IRS.

-Samples of executive compensation policies and articles and guides for setting compensation policies are available in MANP’s searchable online Answer Center.
+Samples of executive compensation policies and articles and guides for setting compensation policies are available in MANP’s searchable Resource Library

 What policies should we have in place to comply with Form 990?

 Form 990 asks organizations to indicate which written policies they have adopted.
-While these policies are not required, they are certainly recommended and the IRS may increase their scrutiny of returns from organizations that have not adopted the recommended policies.
+While these policies are not explicitly required by law, they are certainly recommended and the IRS may increase their scrutiny of returns from organizations that have not adopted the recommended policies.

-Samples of the following policies are available in MANP’s searchable online Answer Center, along with other articles on these topics.
+Samples of the following policies are available in MANP’s searchable Resource Library along with other articles on these topics.

 • Conflict of interest policy: Governs when and how conflicts/potential conflicts are identified, disclosed and managed.